digitalduz/slswc-client/README.md

 ## Usage

+### Install using composer
+`composer require madvault/slswc-client`

+### Clone or download from the repository
-First download the `class-slswc-client.php` into a convenient folder in your theme or plugin.
+Include the `class-slswc-client.php` file into a convenient folder in your theme or plugin.
 You may include the file and initialize it in your plugin's main file or theme's functions.php file.
 In it's basic form, the license client can be initialized like this:

 ```SLSWC_Client::get_instance( $license_server_url, $base_file, $software_type );```